bup/bup/Documentation/bup-save.1.md

 # NAME

-bup save - create a new bup backup set
+bup-save - create a new bup backup set

 # SYNOPSIS